TrudAX/denistrunin-blog/src/posts/performance-projmanage/index.md

 - SQL access to Dynamics AX database for the 3-party application.
 - AIF or Service endpoint to query some information

 The common problem is that these 3-party applications can easily stop the whole system by calling these services or running SQL in an uncontrolled manner.
-The main problem here – that you can’t control or change these 3party applications, they often belong to a different team and don’t care about ERP problems.
+The main problem here is that you can’t control or change these 3-party applications, they often belong to a different team that doesn’t care about ERP problems.

-> Examples that we had – SQL query to get customer  information(Address, Contact info) with some missing DataAreaId field in joins – that leads to full table scan for each call, or frequently calling AX service that returns On-hand data for the whole store.
+> Examples that we had: SQL query to get customer information(Address, Contact info) with some missing DataAreaId field in joins, that leads to full table scan for each call, or frequently calling AX service that returns On-hand data for the whole store.

-In cloud D365FO Microsoft expected exactly the same problems(OData replaces SQL access for the cloud) and the solution they proposed is a [Priority based throttling](https://docs.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/data-entities/priority-based-throttling).
+In cloud D365FO version, Microsoft faced exactly the same problems(OData replaces SQL access for the cloud) and the solution they proposed is a [Priority based throttling](https://docs.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/data-entities/priority-based-throttling).
 That means when the system is highly loaded such queries will get an exception.
-There were some negative comments about this feature on Yammer, but when you see how the whole Dynamics AX performance is affected by one incorrect written query, your opinion may be changed.
+There were some negative comments about this feature on Yammer, but when you see how the whole Dynamics AX performance is affected just by one incorrectly written query, your opinion may be changed.
 So throttling can help in this case(at least start the dialog about optimization).

 The best solution is probably not using such integration types if you can't control the external system.
 If you need to provide some information to the 3-party system, just unload it to the separate database(like BYOD in Dynamics 365FO).

-But it is very hard to change the integration process that is already implemented, so a typical approach is optimizing X++ code related to the service, and discussing call frequency with the external system(that is where you need an "IT manager" person).
+But it is very hard to change the integration process that is already implemented, so a typical approach is optimizing X++ code related to the service, and discussing call frequency with the external team(that is where you need an "IT manager" person).

 ## Conclusion